-- A. The schedule for 8-hour dayshift staff shall be 8 hours on, Monday through Friday. - B. Members assigned to an 8-hour dayshift shall perform scheduled duties during hours assigned by the Chief. - C. During this scheduled work period there shall be an hour lunch break, and two 15 minute breaks.
+- B. Members assigned to an 8-hour dayshift shall perform scheduled duties during hours assigned by the Chief. - C. During this scheduled work period there shall be an hour lunch break, and two 15 minute breaks.

 SECTION 3.
 Members assigned to a 12-hour shift shall perform scheduled duties during hours as assigned by the Chief.